andrewbaay/andrewbaay.github.io/content/posts/obm-part1/index.md

 In order to ground the viewmodels to the world they live in more, I implemented viewmodel inherent lighting.
 We attach the new lighting system (complete with shadows!) to certain attachment points of the Viewmodel.
 It reacts and moves depending on the firing state/animation of the viewmodel.
 Currently supported on the Displacer, Tau, Snark, and other guns.

 Battery pickups also support this feature, creating shadows on the battery as shown above.

+### Deferred Bounced Lighting
+{{< gallery match="images11-2/*" sortOrder="desc" rowHeight="100" margins="5"
+thumbnailResizeOptions="1200x900 q90 Lanczos"
+resizeOptions="1200x1200 q90 Lanczos" showExif="true" previewType="blur" embedPreview="true" loadJQuery="True">}}

+Since realtime lighting doesnt rely on baking, and implementing realtime raytracing tends to be expensive, Deferred lighting normally doesnt have any bounced lighting information in it.
+To implement bounced lighting for deferred and per-pixel lighting, I added the lights to the VRAD light list.
+However, instead of rendering the full lighting for each light on each surface, I instead computed the bounced lighting in case of the deferred lights. the intensity of the radiosity can be adjusted, as shown here.

 ## Post Processing Stack
 ---